Exposure & Bracketing of an Impacted Tooth

 It’s important to ascertain whether all the adult teeth are present or if some are missing.
 Are there extra teeth present or unusual growths blocking the eruption of the eye tooth?
 Is there extreme crowding or too little space available, causing an eruption problem with the eye tooth?

 Treating an impacted cuspid may involve an orthodontist placing braces to open spaces to allow for proper eruption of the adult teeth.
 Treatment may also require a referral to our doctors for extraction of over-retained baby teeth and/or selected adult teeth that are blocking the eruption of the all-important eye teeth.
-Dr. Sherry and Dr. Wallace will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking eruption of any of the adult teeth.
+Dr. Sherry, Dr. Wallace, Dr. Gannon, and Dr. Lee will also need to remove any extra teeth (supernumerary teeth) or growths that are blocking eruption of any of the adult teeth.

 What Happens if the Eye Tooth won’t Erupt when Proper Space is Available?

-In cases where the eye teeth will not erupt spontaneously, Dr. Sherry and Dr. Wallace work closely with orthodontists to get these eye teeth to erupt.
+In cases where the eye teeth will not erupt spontaneously, Dr. Sherry, Dr. Wallace, Dr. Gannon, and Dr. Lee work closely with orthodontists to get these eye teeth to erupt.
 In a simple surgical procedure performed in our office, the gum on top of the impacted tooth is lifted to expose the hidden tooth.
 If a baby tooth is present, it will be removed at the same time.
 Once the tooth is exposed, the oral surgeon bonds an orthodontic bracket to the exposed tooth.
 The bracket has a miniature gold chain attached to it.
 The oral surgeon guides the chain to the orthodontic arch wire, where it is temporarily attached.

 Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum high above the tooth or making a window in the gum covering the tooth.
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.